Stimulus Payment Two, 2020 Taxes

 .
-The dependent dispute is not going to be resolved via a tax return, but by the procedures outlined on this page.
-If you do regularly not file a tax return, you will have to file a tax return in order to claim a dependent.
+The dependent dispute is not going to be resolved via a tax return but by the procedures outlined on this page.
+If you do not regularly file a tax return, you will have to file a tax return to claim a dependent.
 As stated earlier, claiming a dependent on a tax return is not the same as being eligible to claim this dependent.

 F: Where will the IRS send my 1st or 2nd stimulus payments?